 MINDFUL YIN YOGA

-Mindful yin yoga combines the influences of mindfulness, Indian yogic practices, Chinese daoist principles with western science to improve our health on many levels.
-With its emphasis on floor based asana, mindful yin yoga increases flexibility in the back, hips and pelvis, mobilises and strengthens the joints and allows body and mind to drop into deeply nourishing relaxation.
+Mindful yin yoga combines the influences of mindfulness, Indian yogic and Chinese daoist principles, with western science, to improve our health and wellbeing.
+With its emphasis on slow paced, floor based asana, mindful yin yoga increases flexibility in the back, hips and pelvis, mobilises and strengthens the joints and allows body and mind to drop into deeply nourishing relaxation.

-Mindfulness is a way of paying attention, on purpose and without judgment, to what goes on in the present moment in your body, mind and your outside environment.
+Mindfulness is a way of paying attention, on purpose and without judgement, to what goes on in the present moment in your body, mind and your outside environment.
 It involves intentionally stepping out of ‘automatic pilot’ to be present, aware and responsive.
-We learn how to observe the breath and use this as a way to focus on the present moment, allowing thoughts and feelings to arise and sitting with them, without getting “involved”, before letting them fade away.

 Emotions – do certain asanas make you feel angry, frustrated or sad?
 Perhaps you bought these emotions onto the mat.
-What would happen if you changed your breathing?
-Try gentle Ujjayi to bring calmness and balance, a longer exhale to reduce anger or anxiety, the heart breath (inhale and exhale for the same duration, without force), for sadness.
+What would happen if you changed your breathing? .

 In Daoist principles, ‘yin’ is about yielding, being, letting go.
 Much of our daily life is spent being in a ‘yang’ state, busy, striving, doing, achieving.
 We need a balance of both for a healthy life and this practice gives us the permission and space to slow down and experience our yin nature.
 With the forward bends in particular, the relaxation response is initiated leaving you feeling deeply relaxed.